Quantum Internet: Technologies, Protocols, and Research Challenges: The Quantum Internet

 The issue of \textit{scheduling} has recently begun to attract attention in the field of quantum networking.
-Scheduling involves selecting which end-to-end entangled EPR pairs to allocate to a current path request within a specific time slot while reserving EPR pairs for future path requests \cite{cicconetti21, wang23, fittipaldi22, gu23}.
+Scheduling involves selecting which end-to-end entangled EPR pairs to allocate to a current path request within a specific time-slot (discussed in Section~\ref{ssec:simulation}) while reserving EPR pairs for future path requests \cite{cicconetti21, wang23, fittipaldi22, gu23}.
 This process is crucial for managing latency, particularly due to the decoherence of quantum states.
 Effective scheduling ensures that the quantum states are utilised efficiently, minimising the impact of decoherence on network performance and maximising the fidelity of quantum communications.

 It is evident that addressing all potential constraints to deliver entanglement in a multi-user quantum network presents substantial difficulties.
 For instance, optimising end-to-end entanglement for multiple source-destination pairs is an NP-hard problem, as identified in \cite{chakraborty20}.
 Additionally, the specific type of application running on the network significantly influences the demands placed on it, which suggests that distinct routing problems could be formulated for each application class.